zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

     ![RMSE calculation](images/rmse_calculation.png "RMSE calculation")

 ## **Step 3**: Work with Clustering Using K-Means
 OML4Py supports clustering using several algorithms: k-Means, O-Cluster, and Expectation Maximization.
 In this lab, we illustrate how to identify natural clusters of customers using the CUSTOMERS dataset and the unsupervised learning K-Means algorithm.
-Note that data exploration, preparation, and machine learning run inside Autonomous Database.
+Note that data exploration, preparation, and machine learning run inside Oracle Autonomous Database.

 1. Run the following script to build a k-Means clustering model with 3 clusters.
 You do the following in this step: